 They were always onsite making sure the job was getting done correctly and in a timely manner.
 If there was a problem they were very good at solving it.
 I knew whatever came up they had the experience to overcome it.
 Not only did Jim and Seth build my restaurant, they helped me design it as well.
 They had so many great ideas.
 I continually bounced ideas off them and they always had an honest answer for me.

-Chandlee and Sons partner, Seth Chandlee, had this to say about his visit to the restaurant after its recent opening: “Alpharetta peeps!
+Chandlee and Sons’ Founding Partner, Seth Chandlee, had this to say about his visit to the restaurant after its recent opening: “Alpharetta peeps!
 Y’all have got to try Chad Thai restaurant on Highway 9 in the shopping center with the Target store.
 Chandlee and Sons built it.
 I ate there for lunch and WOW!
 I’m so full, but I want to go back and keep eating because the food is so dang good.”

 This is the sixth project for Chandlee and Sons Construction in the desirable Alpharetta shopping center of Deerfield Place.
-Chad Thai is located next door to Firehouse Subs in the building that faces Highway 9 just north of the intersection with Windward Parkway.
+Chad Thai is located next door to Firehouse Subs in Suite 910 at 13087 Georgia Highway 9 facing the road north of the intersection with Windward Parkway.
+Visit their website at http://www.chadthai.com/.